bigdatagenomics/adam/docs/source/50_cli.md

   paired when saving paired reads.
 Defaults to `LENIENT.` See [validation stringency](#validation) for more details.

-### reads2fragments and fragments2reads
+### transformFragments

 These two commands translate read data between the single read alignment and fragment representations.

-`reads2fragments` takes two required arguments:

-1. `READS`: The input read file, in any ADAM-supported read format.
-2. `FRAGMENTS`: The path to save Parquet data with the Fragment schema.

-`reads2fragments` takes the [default options](#default-args).

-`fragments2reads` takes two required arguments:
+`transformFragments` takes two required arguments:

-1. `FRAGMENTS`: The input fragment file, in any ADAM-supported fragment format.
+1. `INPUT`: The input fragment file, in any ADAM-supported read or fragment format.
-2. `READS`: The path to save reads at, in any ADAM-supported read format.
+2. `OUTPUT`: The path to save reads at, in any ADAM-supported read or fragment format.

-`fragments2reads` takes the [default options](#default-args).
-Additionally,
-`fragments2reads` takes the following options:
+`transformFragments` takes the [default options](#default-args).
+Additionally, `transformFragments` takes the following options:

 * `-mark_duplicate_reads`: Marks reads as fragment duplicates.
 Running mark duplicates on fragments improves performance by eliminating one `groupBy` (and therefore, a shuffle) versus running on reads.
+* Base quality binning: If the `-bin_quality_scores` option is passed, the quality scores attached to the reads will be rewritten into bins.
+This option takes a semicolon (`;`) delimited list, where each element describes a bin.
+The description for a bin is three integers: the bottom of the bin, the top of the bin, and the value to assign to bases in the bin.
+E.g., given the description `0,20,10:20,50,30`, all quality scores between 0--19 will be rewritten to 10, and all quality scores between 20--49 will be rewritten to 30.
+* `-load_as_reads`: Treats the input as a read file (uses `loadAlignments` instead of `loadFragments`), which behaves differently for unpaired FASTQ.
+* `-save_as_reads`: Saves the output as a Parquet file of `AlignmentRecord`s, as SAM/BAM/CRAM, or as FASTQ, depending on the output file extension.
+  If this option is specified, the output can also be sorted:
   * `-sort_reads`: Sorts reads by alignment position.
 Unmapped reads are placed at the end of all reads.
 Contigs are ordered by sequence record index.
   * `-sort_lexicographically`: Sorts reads by alignment position.
 Unmapped reads are placed at the end of all reads.
 Contigs are ordered lexicographically.

 ## Printing tools {#printers}